robzr/short_bus/README.md

 # We didn't talk about sender:'s, but they follow the same format as events,
 #   and can also be key'd on during registration with a sender_spec just like
-#   event_spec.
+#   message_spec.
 Unlike an event however, the sender is automatically populated
 #   when a subscriber sends a message to the Driver via a return value, and is
 #   used internally by the Driver to prevent an infinite loop of a service
 #   receiving the message it just sent.